scala/docs.scala-lang/_sips/sips/2017-09-20-opaque-types.md

 This is an interesting example which is intended to show that opaque types (unlike type aliases) have an independent existence, even within the companion.
-This means that unlike type alises, `Fix[F]` should not result in an infinite expansion in the above code.
+This means that unlike type aliases, `Fix[F]` should not result in an infinite expansion in the above code.

 The `Fix` type is useful to implementing recursion schemes, or just